davidgiga1993/mixing-station-docs/docs/layers.md

 When you change this number the app can automatically resize each layer to contain the selected number of channels.
 It will automatically take different channel types into account so you always end up with a logical layer setup.

-If you select `Auto` instead of a number, the app will always show all channels assigned to a layer.
+If you select `Fit channels` instead of a number, the app will always show all channels assigned to a layer.
 If required the channel strips will be resized so they fit on the screen.

 ### Layer list

-The list in the bottom of the screenshot shows all layers.
+The list on the left side of the screenshot shows all available layers.

-- **Drag left bars** Reorder the layer item
-- **Press and hold item** Opens a context menu for editing / deleting
+You can reorder the layers by dragging on the left bars (see screenshot above).

 ### Add new layer

-Press the `+` menu item to append a new layer to the bottom of the list.
+Press the plus symbol (`+`) in the top menu to append a new layer to the bottom of the list.

 ### Reset

-Press the back arrow in the top right to reset all layers according to the current `Channels per layer` setting.
+Press the reverted arrow in the top right to reset all layers according to the current `Channels per layer` setting.

 ## Editing a layer